jardín bótanico teléfono

 Kids (3 and under) Free

-We open from 9:00 am to 6:00 pm Tuesday trough Sunday between April 1st and November 30th & we are closed on Mondays during that period of time.
+We open from 9:00 am to 6:00 pm Tuesday through Sunday between April 1st and November 30th.
+We are closed on Mondays during that period of time.

 Pets are welcome when kept on a leash in their owner’s control, and their waste is picked up immediately with a plastic bag.
 Extra fees of $100 pesos per pet applies.
 Member’s pets get in for free.
 Your pet may not run off-leash.
 Please control your pet and do not allow it to approach children or other animals (There are various animals who make the Garden their home).

 Yes!
 The Vallarta Botanical Garden is offering its own guided tour to this world-famous garden destination and pristine nature reserve!
 This exclusive experience immerses guests in both the natural beauty of Mexican plants and the richness of authentic Mexican cuisine.
-Please click here for more information.
 We also offer birding tours upon request.
 More information can be found on our tours page.

 As a nonprofit public benefit organization, the Vallarta Botanical Gardens rely on the contributions of our members and donors to sustain this natural sanctuary, continue much needed conservation projects, and further our outreach to the Puerto Vallarta region’s community.
 The Garden receives no funding from the government, which means that we rely on your support to remain open.
 Donations and memberships help raise awareness of environmental needs, contribute towards important tourism generating, support a world-class community resource and create environmental education programs for the community’s youth.